 The Fairchild Challenge takes place over the course of the academic year and offers an annual menu of activities (called Challenges) for individual students and groups.
 Schools can participate in any number of the annual Challenges.
 Best entries selected by the schools and submitted to Fairchild are evaluated by panels of independent judges and awarded points based on the judges’ scores.
 Mindful of teachers’ workloads, The Fairchild Challenge dovetails with public school curricula and is aligned with the state and national academic standards.

 Fairchild is committed to making this program accessible to all interested students in the region, regardless of their schools’ resources.
 The Fairchild Challenge encourages school participation with incentives such as grants for school gardens, transportation subsidies, seeds or plants, specialized workshops, professional development, and additional resources.
 Schools requiring additional assistance can contact The Fairchild Challenge staff for assistance or request a visit to your school to explain the program in detail.

 What is your goal?

-Your goal is to collaborate, explore, and have FUN while earning points for your school to receive The 2020–2021 Fairchild Challenge Award.
-Our Awards Weekend will take place during garden hours on Saturday, May 8, 2021 and Sunday, May 9, 2021 at Fairchild.
+Your goal is to collaborate, explore, and have FUN while earning points for your school to receive The 2022–2023 Fairchild Challenge Award.
+Our Awards Ceremony will take place on Saturday, May 20, 2023 from 1:00 pm to 3:00 pm at Fairchild.
 Schools receiving The Fairchild Challenge Award for five or ten consecutive years become a Fairchild Challenge School of Excellence and receive a banner to hang proudly at their school.
-Additionally, the 16 top-scoring schools will be awarded cash prizes of up to $1,500 to support environmental programs at their school.
+Additionally, the top-scoring schools will be awarded cash prizes of up to $1,500 to support environmental programs at their school.

 What is our goal?